Treatment of Hormonal Headaches

 A menstruation or hormonal headache is a common, frustrating result of hormonal changes during or before a woman’s period.
 These debilitating headaches impede and interrupt daily life for many women.
 Continue reading to accurately identify hormonal triggers for menstrual headaches and the options available for their treatment.

-What is a Hormonal Headache, and what causes them?
+What is a Hormonal Headache?

 Hormone headaches are initiated by fluctuations in hormone levels.
 While the exact hormonal fluctuations vary from woman to woman, a significant decrease in the female sex hormone estrogen at the beginning of each menstruation cycle is a common factor (thus the term “menstruation headaches”).
 Fluctuation of hormone levels during the menopause is another cause of hormonal headaches.